lisa-lumos/git/4-undoing.md

 $ git reset XXX
 ```

-## To not only unstage, but to completely remove updates in local file
+## To not only unstage, but completely remove updates in local file

 ```sh
 $ git reset --hard XXX